Trap, Neuter, Return

 How can I participate in Fairfax County's TNR program?

 Any resident of Fairfax County may participate in our TNR program to assist cats who reside within Fairfax County.
 The first step is to attend one of our FREE Helping Community Cats workshops, dates listed below.
 You can also visit the Shelter calendar for more dates, which are added as we are able.
-Here's the list of upcoming workshops, and please remember to RSVP by emailing us at animalshelter@Fairfaxcounty.gov:
+Here's the list of upcoming workshops, and please remember to RSVP online at: http://www.signupgenius.com/go/20f0845adaf2aa3f49-trapneuterreturn.
+You can also email us with any questions at animalshelter@Fairfaxcounty.gov.

 Attendance at a workshop (or, prior experience in conducting TNR yourself) grants access to our FREE trap loan program, and our FREE weekly TNR clinics.
 Reservations for the clinics are REQUIRED IN ADVANCE.
 Please DO NOT trap cats without a clinic appointment.
 For trap loan and clinic reservations, please email us animalshelter@Fairfaxcounty.gov.